matrix-org/synapse/docs/usage/configuration/config_documentation.md

   `sub` claim matches the subject claim received during login.
 This check can be disabled by setting this to `true`.
 Defaults to `false`.

+  You might want to disable this if the `subject_claim` returned by the mapping provider is not `sub`.

 It is possible to configure Synapse to only allow logins if certain attributes match particular values in the OIDC userinfo.
 The requirements can be listed under `attribute_requirements` as shown here: